gaberull/CountingCards/README.md

-# Counting Cards

-### A blackjack Game by Gabe Scott
+# Counting Cards - A blackjack game by Gabe Scott

 Source files are in ./CountingCards/

 ## Summary

 Who doesn't love a good game of blackjack? ***CountingCards*** helps the player learn blackjack gameplay and basic strategy, provides a fun way to practice keeping the count of the deck, offers advice on adjusting your bet and adjusting strategy based on the count of the deck.

-This game will be a fun way to help the you bring your best game to the casino or a blackjack game with friends.
+This game is a fun way to help the you bring your best game to the casino or to a blackjack game among friends.
-***This game will help the user to win money at the casino, or at the very least, limit their losses***
+***CountingCards will help you win money at the casino, or at the very least, limit your losses***

 ## Installation Instructions